tableau/extension-filter-bookmarks/README.md

 Note: You can add as many instances of this extension as you like!

 ## How to install for local use
+Make sure you have [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com) isntalled.
+Clone or download and unzip this repository.
+Open the command line to the `extension-data-driven-parameters-master` folder and run:

 `yarn` to install

 `yarn start` to run